-We are privileged to witness these time-honoured ceremonies before departing for a private river cruise.
-Our exploration of Varanasi is completed with a guided walk through the winding ancient streets, home to some 2,000 temples, of this remarkable city.
+We are privileged to witness these time-honoured ceremonies as we travel on a private river cruise.
+Our exploration of Varanasi is completed with a guided walk and rickshaw ride through the winding ancient streets, home to some 2,000 temples, of this remarkable city.

-Today we leave the Deccan Odyssey and embark on a spectacular journey to the hill station of Darjeeling, situated in the foothills of the Himalayas.
+Today we leave the Deccan Odyssey at Siliguri as we embark on a spectacular journey to the hill station of Darjeeling, situated in the foothills of the Himalayas.
 Choose to travel either by bus (3-4 hours) or embark on the Darjeeling Himalayan Railway, itself listed as a UNESCO World Heritage Site, which takes about 6 hours from Tindharia or 4 hours from Kerseong.
 Also known as the 'Toy Train' it is a 2ft (610mm) narrow-gauge railway.

 Travelling through awe-inspiring scenery our locomotive zigzags and loops gaining height to reach the cooler air of India’s most famous hill station.
-We climb to Ghum, which situated at 7,407 feet (2,258 metres) is the highest railway station in India, where snow-covered Mount Kanchenchunga (third highest in the world) dominates the skyline, before dropping 595 feet (181 metres) into Darjeeling itself, first crossing the graceful double loop at Batasia.
+We climb to Ghum, which situated at 7,407 feet (2,258 metres) is the highest railway station in India, where snow-covered Mount Kanchenchunga (third highest in the world) dominates the skyline, before dropping into Darjeeling itself, first crossing the graceful loop at Batasia.
 A packed lunch is served on board the train before our arrival into colonial Darjeeling.

 We have dinner in the Hotel Mayfair (or similar), where we will stay for three nights.
 Perched on a picturesque hill with beautiful views of the valley, the Mayfair is a heritage hotel that exudes old-world charm and quiet elegance.

-Our afternoon tour of Darjeeling provides a wonderful opportunity to experience the elegant grandeur of colonial life, as well as the contrasting culture of a Tibetan Refugee Centre where there are shopping opportunities and an absorbing visit to the Himalayan Institute where we learn about some of the famous mountaineering expeditions.
+Our afternoon tour of Darjeeling provides a wonderful opportunity to experience the elegant grandeur of colonial life, as well as the contrasting culture of a Tibetan Refugee Centre where there are shopping opportunities and an absorbing visit to the Himalayan Mountaineering Institute where we learn about some of the famous mountaineering expeditions.

-After an English breakfast, we leave this tranquil haven to embark on a private transfer from Darjeeling to Bagdogra airport for a short commercial flight to Kolkata.
-On the way you will enjoy panoramic views of the extensive tea plantations that unfurl around us as far as the eye can see.
+After an English breakfast, we leave this tranquil haven to embark on a car transfer (4 hours approximately) from Darjeeling to Bagdogra Airport for a short one-hour commercial flight to Kolkata.
+As we travel down the mountain you will enjoy panoramic views of the extensive tea estates that unfurl around us as far as the eye can see.

-On arrival we transfer to the five-star Taj Bengal hotel for a two-night stay, a landmark five-star hotel in downtown Kolkata, in the exclusive neighbourhood of Alipore at the heart of its cultural heritage.
-Prominent landmarks - Victoria Memorial, Royal Calcutta Race Course, Horticultural Gardens, National Library, Eden Gardens and the Alipore Zoological Gardens - are all within walking distance.
+On arrival we transfer to the five-star Taj Bengal hotel for a two-night stay, a landmark five-star hotel in downtown Kolkata.
+Prominent landmarks of Victoria Memorial, Royal Calcutta Race Course, Horticultural Gardens, National Library, Eden Gardens and the Alipore Zoological Gardens are all within walking distance.

 Kolkata is a sensory delight and cultural extravaganza that is constantly evolving.
-After breakfast, we spend the day exploring and absorbing the many sights that comprise this enthralling city that was once India’s capital.
+After breakfast, we spend the day exploring and absorbing the many sights that comprise this enthralling city that was once India’s capital until 1911.

 Our tour includes a visit to the Victoria Memorial, one of the finest and most prominent buildings in Kolkata which houses a museum dedicated to the history of India.

-We then move on to Dalhousie Square, the bustling hub of English colonial power and trade during the two centuries of British rule.
-Our final stop is South Park Cemetery, an atmospheric and still space within the clamour of modern day Kolkata.
+We travel around Dalhousie Square, the bustling hub of English colonial power and trade during the two centuries of British rule.
+Our final stop is South Park Street Cemetery, an atmospheric and still space within the clamour of modern day Kolkata.

 In the evening we say goodbye to our fellow travelling companions who have shared this remarkable journey with us at our Farewell Dinner on the garden terrace at the Taj Bengal hotel.

 You will be transferred to Kolkata airport to begin your journey home.